 - Is the time you’re spending online affecting other parts of your life?
 If your online time is cutting into time you spend with family or friends, making you lose sleep or making it hard to study then it might be worth looking at ways to manage it.

 - How do you feel after you’ve spent time online?
-If you feel good and positive then that’s a good sign, but if you’re coming away feeling upset, frustrated, bored or irritated then this could signal it might be a good idea to cut down.
+If you feel positive that’s a good sign, but if you’re coming away feeling upset, frustrated, bored or irritated then this could signal it might be a good idea to cut down.

 Tips for cutting down on time online

 It’s easy to lose track of how much time you’re spending online.
 Lots of online games, apps and platforms are designed to keep you engaged for as long as possible.
-To help counter this, an idea might be to set up a schedule of time that you want to spend online.
-You could consider setting up alarms or other ways of keeping track of how long you’ve been online for and to let you know when it’s time to take a break.
+To help counter this, set up a schedule of how much time you want to be spending online.
+Setting up alarms can help you keep track of time and encourage you to take a break.

 The devices and apps that you use have been created to be as engaging as possible.
-Even when you have put your phone down, alerts and notifications have been designed to encourage you to pick it back up again and keep scrolling.
-The good news is that many of these settings can be changed to stop you from getting sucked in to checking your device constantly.
-Some ideas of settings you could change include – turning off push notifications, changing your screen to greyscale mode, take distracting apps off the front page of your home screen and consider downloading a screen time monitoring app that let’s you know when you’ve been online for too long.
+Even when you have put your phone down, alerts and notifications encourage you to pick it back up and keep scrolling.
+Thankfully many of these settings can be changed.

 It can be hard to cut down on how much time you’re spending on your device on your own.
-Try talking to a friend about wanting to cut down on your screen time and see whether they’d be keen to cut down with you.
+Try talking to a friend and see whether they’d be keen to cut down with you.
 It’s always easier to make a change when you’re not the only one doing it!

-4. Leave your device outside the bedroom at night:
+5. Leave your device outside the bedroom at night

 Have you ever lost sleep because you’ve been sitting up until late checking your phone?
 One of the easiest ways to cut this habit is to buy an alarm clock and leave your phone outside your room when you’re sleeping at night.